THE SWORD OF GOLIATH

 And everyone who was in distress, everyone who was in debt, and everyone who was discontented gathered to him.
 So he became captain over them.
 And there were about four hundred men with him.

 David’s men, a collection of those who had suffered at the hands of Saul and his government, gave their loyalty to David.
 Each one may have seen the opportunity to improve their conditions by serving David and by helping to make him king.
 All were fugitives whose lives were in constant danger.
-The exception was their spiritual leader, Abiathar.
+The exception was their spiritual leader, Ahimelech.
 He could have remained secure under Saul’s reign, but he chose David.
 It cost this priest and his family very dearly.
-The sword of Goliath was the symbol of David’s greatest triumph (21:9).
-To fight the fight of faith we need an Abiathar to provide the sword of the Spirit, which is, according to Eph 6:17, the Word of God.
+Ahimelech gave back to David the sword of Goliath, the symbol of David’s greatest triumph (21:9).
+To fight the fight of faith we need an Ahimelech to provide the Sword of the Spirit, which is, according to Ephesians 6:17, the Word of God.

 .
 There is a humility here born of the recognition of our need.
 What a great comfort to know that “God has chosen the weak things of the world to put to shame the things which are mighty” (1 Corinthians 1:27b).
 This is who we are.
 We rejoice that God has chosen us to be His own.